Day 1 – USA to Melbourne, Australia

 Day 5 – Moorilla Wine Meets Mona Art Day Tour

 The southern wine region of Tasmania is just a short 15 minute drive north-east of Hobart with growers and winemakers creating superb and authentic cool-climate wines in a pristine environment.
 Moorilla Estate offers a rare and exciting combination of wine, food, art and luxury accommodation.
-Specializing in boutique cool climate wines Moorilla shares its location with MONA - Hobart's infamous Museum of Old and New Art and home to Australia's largest private and thought provoking art collection.
-Wine and art.
-A match made in the proverbial.
+Specializing in boutique cool climate wines, Moorilla shares its location with MONA - Hobart's infamous Museum of Old and New Art and home to Australia's largest private and thought-provoking art collection.

 Mona, the Museum of Old and New Art, is Australia's largest privately owned gallery and museum.
 Showcasing the diverse collection of its owner, Tasmanian gambler David Walsh, the collection ranges from ancient Egyptian funerary objects to modernist masterpieces and international contemporary art.
 Since opening in 2011, visitors have been drawn to Mona's picturesque site on the banks of the River Derwent, which also features luxury accommodation, a restaurant, vineyard and winery - amongst other things.

 Begin your self-guided day by taking Mona's MR-1 Fast Ferry from Hobart's Brooke Street Pier to Mona at 9:30 to ensure maximum time to explore the museum and grounds...late risers or art novices may choose to spend less time on their visit and depart instead at 11.
 Entry to the museum is included in your tour, giving you free reign to explore its permanent collection and an array of blockbuster exhibitions.
 Check the website to see what's on: mona.net.au.